mfwgenerics/koala/NOTES.md

 * Need a way to dynamically select (select only fields that query brings into scope)
 * A selectAll type option?
 * Selecting a whole Table should only select the table fields in scope? error is surprising to user
-* Should be able to select table fields but override specific fields using labels

 Data typing: